-Apart from posting user-generated content on your social media profiles, it is also important to make it easy for customers to buy the featured products.
+Apart from posting user-generated content on your social media profiles, it is also essential to make it easy for customers to buy the featured products.
 As we’ve discussed before, there are three easy ways to do so:

 A Link in Bio

-By including a direct link to your brand’s website in your bio, you can direct traffic from social media pages to your ecommerce website.
+By including a direct link to your brand’s website in your bio, you can direct traffic from social media pages to your e-commerce website.
 Below is an example of the clothing brand Zara’s Instagram bio, which has a link to their website.

-In the example below, watch brand, Daniel Wellington, has posted user-generated content on Facebook and has added a “shop now” button.
+In the example below, the watch brand, Daniel Wellington, has posted user-generated content on Facebook and has added a “shop now” button.
 You can also use the same tactic when repurposing influencer-created content for your ads.